San Marcos Growers LogoSan Marcos Growers

 Craspedia globosa (Billy Buttons) - This tufting perennial comes from heavy soils on the plains of eastern Australia (Queensland, New South Wales, Victorian and South Australia).
 It forms clumps of 12 to 18 inch tall foliage which supports two to 2 1/2 foot tall flower stalks that hold balls of small yellow flowers (they look like little tennis balls!) throughout the year.
 The foliage is covered with dense hairs giving the plant a silvery appearance.
 Plant in full sun and water regularly.
 Tolerates heavy soil.
 Hardy to about 20-25 degrees F. Flowers dry well for use in dry arrangements.
 Another common name used in Australia is Drumsticks.
 The current name listed for this plant on The Plant List is Pycnosorus globosus but we continue to use its older name until such time as this name gets broader recogniztion.

-This information about Craspedia globosa displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Craspedia globosa displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.